ballerina-platform/ballerina-dev-website/swan-lake/learn/using-the-cli-tools.md

  Using the CLI Tools

-The “ballerina” command is your one-stop-shop for all the things you do in Ballerina.
+The `ballerina` command is your one-stop-shop for all the things you do in Ballerina.
 You can use it in the below format.

-`ballerina <THE-COMMAND> <ITS-ARGUEMENTS>`
+> `ballerina <THE-COMMAND> <ITS-ARGUEMENTS>`

 In the CLI, execute the `ballerina help` command to view all the actions you can perform with it as shown below: